fkyprianou/deved-platform/content/blog/en/action-flows-that-you-can-do-with-the-voice-api.md

 ## Build into an NCCO

 Method [`Ncco.build_ncco`](https://github.com/Vonage/vonage-python-sdk#build-into-an-ncco) can create an NCCO from the actions.
-This will be returned as a list of dicts representing each action and can be used in calls to the Voice API.
+This will be returned as a list of dictionaries representing each action and can be used in calls to the Voice API.

 List of required and optional parameters you can find on [NCCO reference page](https://developer.vonage.com/en/voice/voice-api/ncco-reference)